hyperledger-archives/indy-client/getting-started.md

     connect <test|live>
 ```

 In order to accept an invitation, its origin must be proved.
 Just because an invitation says the sender is "Faber College" doesn’t make it so; the ease of forging email headers is a reminder of why we can’t just trust what a sender says.
-Syncing the link with Sovrin will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the Sovrin network to sync-- and we haven’t connected yet.
+Syncing the link with Sovrin will allow us to prove the association between Faber College’s identity and public key, but the CLI must be connected to the Sovrin network to sync -- and we haven’t connected yet.

 There are two Sovrin networks we might connect to.
-One is a test network, and the other is live(production).
+One is a test network, and the other is live (production).
 We’ll use the test network for the demo.

 ```
 ALICE> connect test